jrie/kisslib/README.md

 Using the "kisslib" binary version:

-* The main menu is shown, but not accessible - the only work around, right now, is to use the keyboard shortcuts instead of the menus, "Ctrl-S" (Open a ebook), "Ctrl-E" (Edit ebook details), "Ctrl-W" (Set launcher dialog), "Ctrl-A" (Add files or folders dialog)
+* The main menu "Options" is not not accessible - at the moment
-* The open icon is not available, so the launch column is empty, but can be fully used to open an ebook when double clicking on it
-* The default GTK icons are not visible in the search bar and cannot be used as shortcuts, the search works fine so
 * found another issue? (please report it or email me)